robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2022-07-18]

+- `IntRange` and `FloatRange` no longer have min/max methods and instead have next/previous step methods.
+This is for better compatibility with the new reversed ranges.

 ## [2022-07-06]

 - The block smoothing API has been reworked.
 Instead of `Smoother`s having their